2019 Honda CR-V vs Kia Sportage

-SUVs are popular for many reasons: their powerful performance, their spacious interiors, their advanced safety systems, and much more.
+SUVs are popular for many reasons.
+Their powerful performance, spacious interiors, advanced safety systems, and much more make them some of the best vehicles to hit the roads with.
 For drivers in Denver, Aurora, and Centennial, two SUVs that tend to stand out are the Honda CR-V and Kia Sportage.

 CR-V vs Sportage: Performance

 When it comes to engine performance, both the Honda CR-V and Kia Sportage deliver respectable power.

 With the Honda CR-V, you’ll get a standard 2.4L 4-cylinder engine that produces 184 horsepower and 180 lb-ft of torque.
 The Kia Sportage and its standard 2.4L 4-cylinder engine produces less power, with 181 horsepower and 175 lb-ft of torque.